Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Introduction

 The contributions of this paper are as follows. \textbf{Firstly}, we propose the EIC algorithm (Section \ref{section:EIC}) for cumulative regret minimization.
 EIC is designed to consciously balance the evaluation gains and losses in every iteration, so that a smaller cumulative regret is achieved.
 The algorithm starts with a systematic and budget-dependent initial experimental design, which ensures that the global model fitting is reasonably good.
 After the initialization, to choose a point to evaluate, EIC firstly calculates the evaluation cost of every point in the domain based on the expected loss (and the number of remaining iterations).
 This serves as a criterion to decide the worthiness of a point for evaluation, i.e., a point is worth evaluating only if its expected gain (i.e., the EI acquisition function value) is larger than its evaluation cost.
 As a result, in every iteration, we sample the point that has the largest EI acquisition function value, provided that it is not lower than its evaluation cost.
-If no point in the domain has an acquisition function value not lower than its evaluation cost, then the previous evaluated point with the best observed function value is sampled. \textbf{Secondly}, we analyze the cumulative regret of our EIC algorithm and establish an asymptotic regret upper bound under the squared-exponential covariance kernel.
-Importantly, we show that EIC can achieve an expected upper bound of $O\big( \sqrt{N} (\log N)^{d/2}\big)$ under some mild regularity conditions, where $N$ is the total number of iterations (budget).
-This regret upper bound is significantly tighter than those from previous works.
+If no point in the domain has an acquisition function value not lower than its evaluation cost, then the previous evaluated point with the best observed function value is sampled. \textbf{Secondly}, we analyze the cumulative regret of our EIC algorithm and establish a high-probability finite-time regret upper bound.
+Importantly, we show that EIC can achieve an upper bound of $O\big( \sqrt{N} \gamma_N (\log N)^{1/2} \big)$ under some mild regularity conditions, where $N$ is the total number of iterations and $\gamma_N$ is the maximum information gain (see Section \ref{subsection:acquisition}).
+This regret upper bound is tighter than the bound of existing EI-based algorithms in the literature \citep{WF14,Nguyen17}.

 The layout of the paper is as follows.
 In Section \ref{section:background}, we present some background information about BO and the GP model.
 We also give a brief review of the EI acquisition function and its related theoretical results.
 In Section \ref{section:EIC}, we describe our proposed EIC algorithm and explain some interesting insights into the development of EIC, including why the evaluation cost is applied.
 In Section \ref{section:regret:analysis}, we establish a cumulative regret upper bound for EIC.
 In Section \ref{section:experiments} we perform several numerical experiments to demonstrate the practical effectiveness of our EIC algorithm.
 Finally, Section \ref{section:conclusion} concludes the paper.